Breville Bambino Espresso Machine Review

 This is because of how small the steam wand is.

-Another problem I want to mention, which is not at all unique to the bambino, is that, due to the amount of time it takes to incorporate the proper amount of heat into your milk, you will often find your milk sort of crusting and burning onto the side of your wand.
+Another problem I want to mention, which is not at all unique to the bambino, is that, due to the amount of time it takes to incorporate the proper amount of heat into your milk, you will often find your milk crusting and burning onto the side of your wand.

-This is not a huge issue and again, this is super common in home espresso machines, but it is something I’m gonna address in a second.
+This is not a huge issue, and again, this is super common in home espresso machines, but it is something I’m gonna address in a second.

 Let’s get to pouring.